VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 > **Oscillator sync** is a feature in some synthesizers with two or more VCOs, DCOs, or "virtual" oscillators.
 As one oscillator finishes a cycle, it resets the period of another oscillator, forcing the latter to have the same [base frequency](https://en.wikipedia.org/wiki/Frequency).
 >
-> [For Hard Sync] If the [following oscillator] is tuned to a lower frequency than the [controlling oscillator] it will be forced to repeat before it completes an entire cycle, and if it is tuned to a higher frequency it will be forced to repeat partway through a second or third cycle.
+> [For **Hard Sync**] If the [following oscillator] is tuned to a lower frequency than the [controlling oscillator] it will be forced to repeat before it completes an entire cycle, and if it is tuned to a higher frequency it will be forced to repeat partway through a second or third cycle.
 >
 > [...]
-There are several other kinds of sync which may also be called Soft Sync.
+There are several other kinds of sync which may also be called **Soft Sync**.
 >
 > **Reversing Sync**
 >